-Install an antivirus program on the laptop.
+Install an anti-malware program on the laptop.
 You should also check and adjust firewall settings to reinforce your computer’s security system.

 Connect the backup storage media to the laptop and transfer all essential files back on to the system.
 You should re-install functional software that is most essential for your work.
 This conclusively completes full formatting of your windows laptop.

-I hope this post will help you do it yourself.
+I hope this post will help you format your laptop yourself.